22 Aug What is PowerG?

 PowerG Key Features:

-- Frequency Hopping Spread Spectrum – Signal can’t be jammed because it is always moving.
+- Frequency Hopping Spread Spectrum – Signal can’t be jammed because it’s always moving.

 - Unmatched Benefits with a Breakthrough Technology – See features below.